csilby01/videogamedb/videogame_db/frontend/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Database
+For the database, There may be an issue for signing up if you mismatch your password and confirm password, this is due to permissions with the db making it read only.
+If you don't run into that issue, please ignore.
+To fix that, within the frontend directory:
+# To Change permissions of the database file
+chmod 664 ./database/videoGameDB.sqlite

+# Change permissions of the directory
+chmod 775 ./database